akoyamp/geopolrisk-py/README.md

 characterization Factors for GSRP (Geopolitical supply risk potential indicator (Midpoint)) The library is available to download using pip package manager.
 ~~~
-pip install -i https://test.pypi.org/simple/ Geopolrisk==1.3
+pip install -i https://test.pypi.org/simple/ Geopolrisk==2.5
 ~~~

 # Modules and Methods
-The library has following four modules preceded by an init that performs some actions required to smoothly perform a calculation.
+The library has following five modules preceded by an init that performs some actions required to smoothly perform a calculation.
 ##__init__ module:
     Reads static databases : resource price data, normalized governance indicator data, commodity hs codes, country iso codes Creates a directory in documents folder (only for windows users): Output folder for database to record calculations and exporting results as csv, Log folder for storing logs